iszczesniak/cpp/memory/index.md

 Allocation on the heap is slow, because it's a complex data structure which not only allocates and deallocates memory of an arbitrary size, but also deals with defragmentation, and so several memory reads and writes are necessary for an allocation.

-An operating system allocates more memory for the heap, when the process (i.e., the library, which allocates memory) requests it.
+An operating system allocates more memory for the heap, when the process (i.e., the library which allocates memory) requests it.
+A heap can grow to any size, only limited by an operating system.
+When finally an operating system refuses to allocate more memory, the `new` operator throws `std::bad_alloc`.
+Here's an example:

+{% highlight c++ %}
+{% include_relative heap_test.cc %}
+{% endhighlight %}

 Data located on the stack is packed together according to when the data was created, and so data that are related are close to each